programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

 ### Scaling Color Analysis with FFprobe
 One of the limits of this methodology is that we are manually generating color reports on only one file at a time.
 If we wanted to take a [distant viewing](https://distantviewing.org/background) approach more in-line with traditional DH methodologies, we could employ a Bash script to run our `ffprobe` command on all files in a given directory.
 This is useful if, for example, a researcher was interested in conducting similar analysis on [all the John Sutherland animated films found in the Prelinger Archives collection](https://archive.org/details/prelinger&tab=collection?and%5B%5D=john+sutherland&sin=) or another set of archival video material.

-Once you have a set of material to work with, you can save the following [Bash for loop](https://www.shellscript.sh/loops.html) within the directory and execute it to generate `.csv` files containing the same frame-level median hue data we extracted from our excerpts of *Destination Earth*.
+Once you have a set of material to work with saved in one place, you can save the following [Bash for loop](https://www.shellscript.sh/loops.html) within the directory and execute it to generate `.csv` files containing the same frame-level median hue data we extracted from our excerpts of *Destination Earth*.

 `for file in *.m4v; do
 ffprobe -f lavfi -i movie="$file",signalstats -show_entries frame=pkt_pts_time:frame_tags=lavfi.signalstats.HUEMED -print_format csv > "${file%.m4v}.csv";
 done`

-A few notes:
-* In the first line, you should designate whatever file extension matches that of the files in your directory.
-The same for the output variable as well
+* `for file in *.m4v; do` = initiates the for loop.
+This first line basically tells FFmpeg: "for all files in this directory with the extension `.m4v`, perform the following command."
+  * The `*` is a Bash [wildcard](http://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm) attached to a given file-type and specifies them as the input files.
+  * The word `file` is an arbitrary [variable](http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO-5.html) which will represent each file as it runs through the loop.

+* `ffprobe -f lavfi -i movie="$file",signalstats -show_entries frame=pkt_pts_time:frame_tags=lavfi.signalstats.HUEMED -print_format csv > "${file%.m4v}.csv"; done` = the same color metadata extraction command we ran on our two excerpts of *Destination Earth*, with some slight alterations to the syntax to account for its use across multiple files in a directory:
+  * `"$file"` recalls each variable.
+The enclosing quotation marks ensures that the original filename is retained
+  * `> "${file%.m4v}.csv";` retains the original filename when writing the output `.csv` files.
+This will ensure the names of the original video files will match their corresponding `.csv` reports
+  * `done` = terminates the script once all files in the directory have been looped

-* You can also use `signalstats` to pull other valuable information related to color.
+> **Note**: You can also use `signalstats` to pull other valuable information related to color.
 Refer to the filter's [documentation](https://www.ffmpeg.org/ffprobe-all.html#signalstats-1) for a complete list of visual metrics available

-Once you run this script, you will see each file in the directory now has a corresponding `.csv` file containing the specified dataset.
+Once you run this script, you will see each video file in the directory now has a corresponding `.csv` file containing the specified dataset.

 # Wrap Up
 In this tutorial, we have learned: